Financial Aid

 Federal Direct Plus Loans (Parent Loan)

 Federal PLUS Loans enable parents with good credit histories to borrow to pay the education expenses of their children.
 To be eligible, the child must be a dependent undergraduate student enrolled at least half time.
 The yearly borrowing limit on the PLUS loan is equal to your cost of education minus any other financial aid you receive.
+Please see the Financial Aid Office for interest rates and loan fees.
+The loan fee is paid to the Department of Education upon disbursement of loan.

 Repayment generally begins within 60 days after the second loan disbursement.
 There is no grace period.
 This means that interest begins to accumulate at the time of the first disbursement and repayment of both interest and principle begins while the student is in school.